Nelson (cat)

 Nelson was a cat who served as the chief mouser to the Cabinet Office during the wartime coalition government as a pet of Winston Churchill.
 In the summer of 1940, after Churchill became the prime minister, Nelson moved from Admiralty House to 10 Downing Street, where he had a rivalry with his predecessor: Neville Chamberlain's cat, the Munich Mouser.

 Life and career

+Nelson is the bravest cat I ever knew ...
+I decided to adopt him and name him after our great Admiral.